Naresuan: Dawei and Tanintharyi

-In 1593, Naresuan sent Chao Phraya Chakri and Phraya Phra Khlang to attack Tanintharyi and Dawei, a Mon city, which fell after 15- and 20-day sieges respectfully.
+In 1593, Naresuan sent Chao Phraya Chakri and Phraya Phra Khlang to attack Tanintharyi and Dawei, a Mon city, which fell after 15 and 20 day sieges respectfully.
 Nanda Bayin launched a Burmese fleet to defend those cities, but arrived too late and was defeated by a combined Thai fleet.
-Additionally, a land force marching from Mottama was ambushed by the combined Chakri and Khlang force, resulting in the capture of 11 Burmese commanders, many elephants, horses, men, arms, and ammunition.
+Additionally, Burmese troops marching from Mottama were ambushed by the combined Chakri and Khlang force, resulting in the capture of 11 Burmese commanders, many elephants, horses, men, arms, and ammunition.

 Capture of Longvek

 In 1593, Naresuan then launched a successful campaign to subjugate Cambodia.
-He was said to have executed its king Nakphra Sattha, but this account is unlikely to be true since there are no evidences that support this claim, and base on historical accounts in Cambodia as well as from Spanish and Portuguese explorers, Nakphra Sattha was said to have escaped to Vientiane where he remained until he died.
+He was said to have executed its king Nakphra Sattha, but this account is unlikely to be true since there is no evidence to support this claim, and historical accounts in Cambodia as well as from Spanish and Portuguese explorers say that Nakphra Sattha escaped to Vientiane where he remained until he died.

 Naresuan then brought Khmer families to populate his northern provinces.